devAmoghS/critical-thinking/README.md

 1. What is the most wasteful activity we do as an organisation ?
 2. What is stopping us from stopping that ?

+### Using the five whys of critical thinking
+Asking the five whys will lead you to insight

+### Answering the seven so-whats of critical thinking
+This is a thinking tool that reveals the consequence of an action.
+It will lead you to all the implications and future consequences of an action

+### Using the 80 / 20 rule
+What are the major drivers of the impact ?
+We want to chase the 20% of the drivers creating 80% of the impact.
+* So, look at whatever problem you're trying to solve, understand what the drivers are, and understand how much each driver contributes to the overall impact you're trying to have.
+* Spend your time solving for those issues, the ones that have a disproportionate impact on the metric you're trying to move.
+* It'll be a much more efficient use of your time, and you're going to solve the biggest problems your organization faces first.